theHdd4/TrinityFastAPIDjangoReact/cloudflared/README.md

 # Cloudflared Tunnel

-This directory contains a standalone compose file for running the Cloudflare Tunnel used by the Trinity stack.
+This directory contains a standalone compose file for running the Cloudflare Tunnels used by the Trinity stack.
+Two services are defined:
+`cloudflared-prod` forwards `trinity.quantmatrixai.com` to the production Traefik instance while `cloudflared-dev` forwards `trinity-dev.quantmatrixai.com` to the development stack.

 Ensure the `trinity-net` network exists.
 It is created automatically when the backend stack is started via `../scripts/start_backend.sh`.
 If running the